-Microfluidic cell sorters are microchips that employ the concepts of microfluidic technology to sort and separate biological cells.
+Microfluidic cell sorters are microchips that employ the advantages of Microfluidics to sort and separate biological cells.
 Passive microfluidic cell sorters do not require any external power source for sorting the cells.
-The cell sorting in these chips is based on the forces exerted on cells in microchannels such as the inertial and Dean forces, or geometrical patterns.
+The cell sorting in these Microfluidic chips is based on the forces exerted on cells in microchannels such as the inertial and Dean forces, or geometrical patterns.

-Inertial microfluidics is probably one of the most popular passive microfluidic sorting methods.
+Inertial microfluidic devices are probably one of the most popular passive microfluidic sorting platforms.
 It is getting very popular due to its simplicity, high-throughput, and precision.
-Inertial microfluidic cell sorters take advantage of two major forces that cells experience in microchannels for separating the cells: Inertial force, and Dean force.
+Inertial microfluidic cell sorters take advantage of two major forces that cells experience in microfluidic channels for separating the cells: Inertial force, and Dean force.
 This brings two classes of inertial microfluidic cell sorters, namely straight channel cell sorters and curved channel cell sorters.

 Fluid flow in microchannels is associated with very low Reynolds numbers.
 Reynolds number is a dimensionless number that defines two things: The fluid regime in confined channels and the ratio of inertial forces to viscous (friction) forces.
 The lower the Reynolds number the less turbulent and chaotic the flow is.
 Also, a Reynolds number of larger than 1 causes the inertial forces to be considerable.
 In inertial microfluidic chips, the Reynolds number is low enough for the fluid streams to be laminar and not chaotic or turbulent and high enough for inertial forces to be significant.
 As opposed to turbulent flows, laminar flow streams can be controlled and manipulated precisely.
 For example, the laminar flow allows two fluid streams to flow alongside each other without mixing.